 Seniors who stay busy with hobbies and activities are less likely to dwell on negative experiences.
 Provide reading materials, puzzles, and crafts so your loved one can spend time doing enjoyable activities.
 If your loved one has a companion, encourage doing these things together to maximize the positive sense of wellbeing that staying busy generates.

 Consider hiring a professional caregiver to boost your loved one’s emotional wellbeing.
-Coast Care Partners is a leading provider of senior home care services.
+Coast Care Partners is a leading provider of senior home care.
 La Mesa, CA, families rely on our dedicated and compassionate caregivers to help their aging loved ones lead happier and healthier lives.
 Call 619-354-2544 to speak with one of our representatives and learn more about out high-quality in-home care.